Considerations when deciding whether to send a demand letter

 The typical demand letter involves a party’s failure to make payment for goods or services provided by your business.
 Although it typically involves a customer or client, it may relate to a refund owed by a vendor, lease payments owed by a tenant, or any other party that owes your company money under an agreement.

 The first step is to fully understand the terms of the underlying agreement, as well as any laws that govern the relationship.
 Although it is advisable to consult an attorney for this initial phase, a few situations may be simple enough to handle on your own.
-Some of the issues you should consider include:
+Some of the issues you should consider when deciding to send a demand letter include:

 - the initial due date for the payment